cruise-automation/webviz/packages/@cruise-automation/hooks/README.md

     [dataName]
   );

-  // abort is usually called when the component unmounts, but it can also be called manually function abortManually() {
+  // abort is usually called automatically when the component unmounts, but it can also be called manually function abortManually() {
     abortFn();
   }

   return (
     <div>
-      <button onClick={abortManually}> Abort Manually Now</button>
+      <button onClick={abortManually}>Stop Loading</button>
     </div>
   );
 }